dagood/x/approaches.md

 We could probably generate wrapper code and provide places where humans can fill in replacements for specific functionality.

-TODO:
+⚠️ This may cause more work.
+In some cases (e.g. `pkcs12`) the package with the public API doesn't do the crypto work, it's all in an internal package.
+The public API doesn't need to be rewritten for FIPS compliance, just the internal package.
+To avoid forcing a human to rewrite the outer code in the wrapper layer, the wrapper generator needs to be very smart or it needs the edge cases to be specified by hand--and it still needs to be smart to generate the right end result given edge case rules.
+(With a direct fork or patch files, the internal implementation can simply be replaced without any fuss.)

+Notes:
 * Can we fall back to the crypto module at its ordinary location?
     * No: "replace x/crypto with golang-fips/xcrypto then golang-fips/xcrypto uses x/crypto" is a circular dependency.
     * Make a local copy as e.g. `internal/x/crypto`?
 Vendoring somehow?
-        * How do we maintain/update *that*?
+        * We still need to maintain/update that.
+Similar effort as maintaining a fork.
 * Are there any scenarios that are impossible to pass through using a wrapper?
     * x/crypto is changed into a wrapper when the impl moves to the standard library, so surely we can do this too?
+    * We need to be careful with passthrough.
+        * If we define an error in the wrapper's package and x/crypto returns an error defined in its own package, they need to be identical so `errors.Is` works in the user's code.

 # Swapping it in

 We have users who expect to be able to use the fork without changing the code they are building.
 Could we vendor one version of our x/crypto fork into the Go toolset and have all usage point to that one version?

-Something we have in mind is adding a GOEXPERIMENT that automatically adds a `replace` directive pointing to the vendored library.
+Something we have in mind is adding a GOEXPERIMENT/tag that automatically adds a `replace` directive pointing to the vendored library.
 (Along with other work to make this possible.
 The vendoring prefix for the standard library may add difficulties.)

+We could use go build's `-modfile file` to make this happen.
+Read the existing go.mod (or what was already passed to `-modfile` by the caller), write a new go.mod in temp with the `replace` appended, then pass that in as `-modfile`.
+This seems like it will tie in nicely with the rest of the build system: it would show up in buildinfo and work in other places we don't even know about.

+A deeper patch might work and might seem cleaner, but may miss important details and would likely be harder to trace by inspecting the Go binary and other logs.

 No matter how this is done, if we end up with an x/crypto fork being shipped along with the toolset, we need to be sure we can update it along with each toolset release, and make sure that the inability to do updates *without* updating the toolset doesn't cause problems.
-E.g. we don't support people using out-of-date major versions of Go, but maybe the situation is significantly worse if we make it so they can't get security fixes to x/crypto?
+We don't support people using out-of-date major versions of Go, but maybe not being able to get x/crypto updates is bad enough that we will be asked to support old versions for this reason?

 ## One version